Cannibal! The Musical: Plot

 In the present time, Packer is sentenced to death by hanging, with his execution to occur in Lake City.
-That night, alone, Polly muses over the case and Packer's testimony, and she reveals her growing affection for him through song.
+That night, Polly reveals her growing affection for him through song.
 The next day, Polly visits Packer once again in prison, where he continues his story.

-The men set out in the wilderness and begin to suspect that Packer is really only interested in following the trappers to find his horse, and Bell's temper begins to shorten as his wound from the bear trap becomes infected and develops gangrene.
-They encounter a foreboding "Cyclops", a tall mountain man with a wounded, pus-spurting eye, while unwittingly trying to steal one of his sheep for sustenance.
-Later, the badly frostbitten Swan tries to cheer everybody up with a song about building a snowman, only for Miller to destroy Swan's snowman with a pickaxe.
+The men set out in the wilderness and begin to suspect that Packer is really only interested in following the trappers to find his horse.
 They soon run out of food, resorting to eating their shoes as they become lost in the snow-covered Rocky Mountains.
-Out of frustration, Bell shoots Swan in the head while in the middle of a song, because he does not appreciate his (Swan's) Pollyanna-esque perspective on their predicament.
+An optimistic Swan sings about building a snowman; Bell shoots him in the head out of frustration.
 The men discuss their dire situation that night over the fire, speaking of the cannibalism that the Donner Party had to resort to in California.
 They decide to consume the body of their dead companion as Miller cuts up Swan's body, and only Bell refuses to partake in the cannibalism.
-Packer then has a ballet-inspired nightmare involving himself, Liane, and Cabazon.
 After a few more days, the party loses hope, which leads to talk of sacrificing one of their own.
 Packer convinces them for one more chance for a scouting trip, but when he returns, Bell has killed the others, claiming they planned to kill and eat him after Packer left.
-Packer is forced to throw a cleaver at Bell, seemingly killing him, after threatening to turn him in, realizing he has gone insane.
+Packer is forced to throw a cleaver at Bell, seemingly killing him.
 He is then forced to cannibalize the others to wait out the rest of the winter.